imixs/imixs-docker/backup/README.md

 # imixs/backup

 This Docker image provides a backup service for an Imixs-Workflow instance.
-The backup service can backup the PSQL database and also Imixs-Workflow search index (lucene).
+The backup service backups the PSQL database and also Imixs-Workflow search index (lucene).
 The backups are organized in a backup directory and can be automatically transfered to a FTP server.
+The service is designed to backup only one database.
+In case you want to use this service to backup a complete PSQL server, than you should use the command "pg\_dumpall" instead of "pg\_dump".
+See the script backup.sh for details.

 ## Features